SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ## Eureka with health actuator

-Aside from sending heartbeats, Steeltoe queries ASP.NET health checks and `IHealthContributor`s (basically what runs behind the health actuator endpoint `/actuator/health`) of FortuneTellerService to determine the local instance status during registration and renewals.
+Aside from sending heartbeats, Steeltoe queries ASP.NET health checks and `IHealthContributor`s (basically what runs behind the health actuator endpoint `/actuator/health`) of FortuneTellerApi to determine the local instance status during registration and renewals.

 ### Running locally

 1. Start a Eureka [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. Start FortuneTellerService with the **EurekaActuator** launch profile
+1. Start FortuneTellerApi with the **EurekaActuator** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "EurekaActuator"
    ```
 1. Navigate to the [fortune endpoint](https://localhost:7251/api/fortunes/random) in your browser and observe a random fortune